 By Michael Dempsey

-Donegal Racing’s Paddy O’ Prado enjoyed his return to turf on Saturday by taking the $500,000 Colonial Turf Cup (G2) at Colonial Downs in impressive style, returning $5.00 as the horse betting favorite.
+Donegal Racing’s Paddy O’ Prado enjoyed his return to turf on Saturday by taking the $500,000 Colonial Turf Cup (G2) at Colonial Downs in impressive style, returning $5.00 as the betting favorite.

 The Dale Romans trainee was a good third in the Kentucky Derby (G1), then was a disappointing sixth in the Preakness Stakes (G1) where he was beaten by 10 ½ lengths.